Russell's paradox

 In mathematical logic, Russell's paradox (also known as Russell's antinomy) is a set-theoretic paradox published by the British philosopher and mathematician, Bertrand Russell, in 1901.
 Russell's paradox shows that every set theory that contains an unrestricted comprehension principle leads to contradictions.

 According to the unrestricted comprehension principle, for any sufficiently well-defined property, there is the set of all and only the objects that have that property.
-Let R be the set of all sets that are not members of themselves.
-(This set is sometimes called "the Russell set".)
+Let R be the set of all sets that are not members of themselves (sometimes called "the Russell set").
 If R is not a member of itself, then its definition entails that it is a member of itself; yet, if it is a member of itself, then it is not a member of itself, since it is the set of all sets that are not members of themselves.
 The resulting contradiction is Russell's paradox.
 In symbols: